rats-endorsements-distribution/draft-howard-rats-coserv/draft-rats-howard-coserv.md

 This section provides some illustrative examples of valid CoSERV query objects.

 The following example shows a query for Reference Values scoped by a single class.
 The `artifact-type` is set to 2 (`reference-values`), indicating a query for Reference Values.
 The `profile` is given the example value of `tag:example.com,2025:cc-platform#1.0.0`.
-Finally, the `environment-selector` uses the tag 0 to select for class, and the value contains a single entry with illustrative settings for the identifier, vendor and model.
+Finally, the `environment-selector` uses the key 0 to select for class, and the value contains a single entry with illustrative settings for the identifier, vendor and model.

 ~~~edn
 {::include-fold cddl/examples/rv-class-simple.diag}